chickensoft-games/GodotEnv/README.md

 - 🤐 Extracts Godot installation zip archive.
 - 📂 Activates the newly installed version by updating the symlink.
 - 🏝 Makes sure the user `GODOT` environment variable points to the active Godot version symlink.

+> [!IMPORTANT]
+> To run Godot, simply type `$GODOT` in a shell to execute the active version of Godot.
+The Godot executable should also be in your path after restarting your shell.
+>
+> **Windows users**: the first time you install Godot, you may need to log out and log back in on Windows for the `$GODOT` variable to be picked up by your shell and other applications.

 ### Listing Godot Versions